FDA Drug Safety Communication:

-- tell your doctor if you have or have ever had seizures; an infection in your brain or spine; a head injury, a brain tumor, a stroke, or any other condition that caused high pressure inside your skull; difficulty urinating; depression; thoughts about harming or killing yourself or planning or trying to do so; diabetes; pancreas, gall bladder, or thyroid problems; or kidney or liver disease.
-Also tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
+- tell your doctor if you have or have ever had seizures; an infection in your brain or spine; difficulty urinating; low blood levels of sodium; thoughts about harming or killing yourself or planning or trying to do so; diabetes; pancreas, gall bladder, or thyroid problems; or kidney or liver disease.

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking tramadol.